 Mary Beth Stevens

 Susan Spellman started her art career as a staff illustrator at a film-strip company.
-She then began a career as an illustrator of children’s books and magazines, such as Highlghts for Children.
+She then began a career as an illustrator of children’s books and magazines, such as Highlights for Children.
 She has illustrated more than thirty books to date, winning multiple national and regional awards.
 She has a Bachelor of Arts degree from Maymount College.

 Susan is an art instructor at the Newburyport Art Association (NAA), specializing in drawing and portraiture, and a visiting artist to schools and art organizations throughout New England.
 While continuing to work in illustration as a career, Susan has also increasingly focused on her interest in fine arts, exhibiting paintings in numerous regional galleries and art organizations throughout the North Shore.